naimo84/node-red-alexa-home-skill-v3-web/docs/getting-started.rst

 A `Raspberry Pi <https://www.raspberrypi.org/>`_ is the ideal "work horse" for both Node-RED and MQTT server workloads (within reason!).

-.. tip:: If you get stuck, don't forget to review the :ref:`Troubleshooting <_troubleshooting>` section.
+.. tip:: If you get stuck, don't forget to review the :ref:`troubleshooting section <troubleshooting>`.

 .. note:: Looking to migrate from another skill?
 See `Migrating from the "V2" Skill`_